MoRoble/AWS-Network-Storage/README.md

 ### Network Storage
 ##### Overview
 I am pleased to submit this outline for migration of Elastic Files System at Hodan School.
 My proposal is based on the school required upgrade due to staff are working from home.
-The alternative is when staff are fully back on site to upgrade this plan to be migrated to local on-premises server so that all devices in the school and all staff will be able to mount shared drive to their user profiles end to end.
+The alternative is when staff are fully back on site to upgrade this plan to migrate to local on-premises server so that shared folder will be mounted to all devices in the school and all staff user profiles end to end.

 #### Elastic File System